marcjwilliams1/neutralitytestr/README.md

 ```

 The following commands will plot a VAF histogram, a least squares model fit and the normalized distributions.
-For more information see the vignette in ```vignettes/```.
+For more information see the vignette.

 ```R
 vaf_histogram(out)